 If selected, you will be asked by your college financial aid administrators to provide more information.
 Be sure to respond as soon as possible.
 Your aid offer may be delayed until the materials are received - which may leave you without aid if funds have already been allotted.

-If you do not receive your SAR within four to six weeks, call the federal processor at 1-800-433-3243.
+If you do not receive your SAR within a few weeks, call the federal processor at 1-800-433-3243.
 Be ready to provide your Social Security Number and date of birth for verification.
 Do not submit another FAFSA form.

 Filling out your FAFSA is the first step toward receiving financial aid.
 Start early, follow these steps and you may find that financing your college education is easier than you thought!